panzerdp/dmitripavlutin.com/content/posts/139-promise-all/index.md

 [Try the demo.]()

 `const allPromise = Promise.all([...])` returns a new promise `allPromise`.

 Then the statement `const lists = await allPromise` awaits 1 second until `allPromise` gets fulfilled with an array containing the first and second promises fulfill values.

 Finally, `lists` contains the aggregated result: `[['potatoes', 'tomatoes'], ['oranges', 'apples']]`.

 The order of promises array directly influences the order of the results.

-In the example above, in the promises array, the vegetable promise is the first item, and the fruit promise is the second item: `Promise.all([vegetablesPromise, fruitsPromise])`.
-Then you'd get in the results array the results in the same order: first vegetable list and second fruits list.
+In the example above, in the promises array, the vegetables promise is the first item, and the fruits promise is the second item: `Promise.all([vegetablesPromise, fruitsPromise])`.
+Then you'd get in the results array the results in the same order: first vegetables list and second fruits list.

 ## 3. Example: one promise rejects